robotics-masters/robohatmm1-docs/docs/example/donkeycar/robot_sbc/setup_jetson_nano_cn.md

 The `cmake` command should show a summary of the configuration.
 Make sure that the `Interpreter` is set to the Python executable associated to *your* virtualenv.
 Note: there are several paths in the CMake setup, make sure they match where you downloaded and saved the OpenCV source.

 To compile the code from the `build` folder issue the following command.

 ```bash
 make -j2
 ```

 This will take a while.
 Go grab a coffee, or watch a movie.
 Once the compilation is complete, you are almost done.
-Only a few more steps to go.
+Only a few more 步骤s to go.

 ```bash
 # Install OpenCV